The Food and Drug Administration (FDA) is on the verge of approving the first-ever gene therapy treatment for use in the United States.

 “Whether the success in ALL can be replicated in other types of cancers, I’m cautiously optimistic.
 We’ll have to see what ongoing and future clinical trials show.
 The most notable progress has been in multiple myeloma as well as glioblastoma, the type of tumor Senator [John] McCain was recently diagnosed with,” said Sikaria.

-In a review article published last year, Sikaria wrote that adult B-acute lymphoblastic leukemia (B-ALL) doesn’t share the favorable prognosis seen in pediatric patients with the same disease.
+In a published last year, Sikaria wrote that adult B-acute lymphoblastic leukemia (B-ALL) doesn’t share the favorable prognosis seen in pediatric patients with the same disease.

 “Less than 50 percent of patients experience long-term survival, and for those adults over age 60, long-term survival is only 10 percent.
 At time of relapse, five-year prognosis is a dismal 7 percent.
 Novel and less toxic agents are urgently needed,” she continued.